 Social media validation and checks

-Tracing individuals for monies, for service of legal documents or long lost relatives or lost ones (our MD assisted TV3 Missing Pieces for several years)
+Tracing individuals for monies, for service of legal documents.
+Our MD has a special interest in tracing long lost relatives or lost ones (he assisted TV3 Missing Pieces for several years)

 It is a proven fact that a PI can add value to almost any litigation and the synergy of having an experienced investigator gathering facts and interviewing witnesses might be the difference between a swift or a protracted outcome.